valtzu/pipxe/README.md

 cd pixpe/example
 INTERFACE=eth0 SUBNET=192.168.1.0 NETMASK=255.255.255.0 docker-compose up
 ```
-2. Power on your Raspberry Pi
+2. Power on your Raspberry Pi 4 with Ethernet cable attached to the same network as your $INTERFACE above
+3. Wait a couple of minutes, it should load images directly from the [images.maas.io] (~500MB or so)
+4. You can now SSH to the machine (get the IP from dnsmasq output for example), username `unsafe`, password `unsafe`

 Within a few seconds you should see iPXE appear and begin booting from
 the network: